KelCodesStuff/KelCodesStuff/README.md

 <!-- Actual text -->

-👨🏽‍💻&ensp; I'm currently working as a Senior Software Engineer in Test at Expel.
+👨🏽‍💻&ensp; I'm an iOS Engineer and Game.
 During my free time I make games on iOS and contribute to open source iOS projects.

 💻&ensp; Throuout my career I've done iOS Development using Swift, SceneKit and Unity.
 I've built automation frameworks for mobile and web projects using XCTest, XCUITest, and Selenium.